 Exemptions for scientific and academic studies involving fracking were also included in the bill.

-Nevertheless the use of water, sand and chemicals in extraction was banned in no uncertain terms – and not just for a moratorium period.
+However, the use of water, sand and chemicals in extraction was banned in no uncertain terms – and not just for a moratorium period.

 Taking a similar approach to its French neighbours, the Netherlands put a five-year rest period on shale gas drilling in 2015 and refused to renew shale gas exploration licences from that point onwards – setting the law for expiration in 2020.

-Former Dutch economic affairs minister Henk Kamp was the man to introduce the moratorium on fracking, and his successor Erik Wiebes said in February that the Government would not resume the practice of handing out fracking permits.
+Former Dutch economic affairs minister Henk Kamp was the man to introduce the moratorium on fracking, and his successor Erik Wiebes said that the Government would not resume the practice of handing out fracking permits.